AdaCore/training_material/courses/codepeer/010_codepeer.rst

 + A longer and **more exhaustive** analysis is performed nightly
 + Alternatively: a baseline run is performed nightly

-    + Same level as continuous runs and :command:`-baseline`
+    + Same level as continuous runs and :command:`--baseline`

 + Database reviews **should** be stored in this database